RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/44-ACT.md

 <sup>32</sup> Now, brothers,<sup>d</sup> I entrust you to God and to the word of his grace, which is able to build up and to give you the inheritance among all those who are sanctified.
 <sup>33</sup> I coveted no one’s silver, gold, or clothing.
 <sup>34</sup> You yourselves know that these hands served my necessities, and those who were with me.
-<sup>35</sup> In all things I gave you an example, that so laboring you ought to help the weak, and to remember the words of the Lord Jesus, that he himself said, ‘It is more blessed to give than to receive.’ ”
+<sup>35</sup> In all things I gave you an example, that so laboring you ought to help the weak, and to remember the words of the Lord Jesus, that he himself said, ‘It is more blessed to give than to receive.’”

 <sup>36</sup> When he had spoken these things, he knelt down and prayed with them all.
 <sup>37</sup> They all wept freely, and fell on Paul’s neck and kissed him,